 - 10 Cute and Comfortable Ballet Flats for Travel

 - Comfortable and Cute Walking Shoes for Europe

 - 10 Step Guide to Choosing Travel Shoes

 - Travel Shoe Dilemma: Function vs Fashion

-If you liked these tips on how to choose travel shoes for a RTW trip, please share with your friends on Facebook, Twitter and Pinterest.
+If you liked these tips on how to choose travel shoes for an RTW trip, please share with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!